trendschau/gsc-api-wrapper/README.md

 ## Initiate the script

-Initiate the script with
+If you add the keyfile ("Service account key") in the root folder, then initiate the script with

 ```
 $searchConsole = new SearchConsoleApi();
 ```

-You can add the keyfile to another place.
+You can also add the keyfile to another folder.
 Then you have to define a custom path like this:

 ```
 $searchConsole = new SearchConsoleApi('/foo/bar/service-account.json');